Alice Kinsella: 2020–21

-Outside of gymnastics, Alice was one of a number of Olympians to appear on CBBC’s Saturday Mash Up.
+Outside of gymnastics, Alice was one of a number of Olympians to appear on CBBC's Saturday Mash Up.
 Kinsella was gunged with 20 buckets of slime after losing a public vote.

 2022

 Kinsella competed at the English and British championships where she finished second and fifth respectively.
 In June she was selected to represent England at the 2022 Commonwealth Games alongside Ondine Achampong, Georgia-Mae Fenton, Claudia Fragapane, and Kelly Simm.
 Kinsella was also selected to compete at the European Championships alongside Achampong, Fenton, and Olympic teammates Jennifer and Jessica Gadirova.

 At the Commonwealth Games Kinsella led the English team to gold during the women's team final.
 Individually she qualified to the all-around, balance beam, and floor exercise finals.
-During the all-around final Kinsella fell off the balance beam and suffered mistakes on floor exercise resulting in a fourth place finish.
+During the all-around final Kinsella fell off the balance beam and suffered mistakes on floor exercise resulting in a fourth-place finish.
 Additionally she finished fourth in the balance beam final before going on to win gold on floor exercise.

 On the first day of competition at the European Championships Kinsella won silver in the all-around behind Asia D'Amato of Italy.
 Additionally, she helped Great Britain qualify for the team final in second place, and individually she qualified for the uneven bars final.
-During the team final Kinsella contributed scores on all four apparatuses towards Great Britain's second place finish.
+During the team final Kinsella contributed scores on all four apparatuses towards Great Britain's second-place finish.
 During event finals Kinsella finished eighth on uneven bars.

 In September Kinsella was named to the team to compete at the 2022 World Championships, once again alongside the Gadirova twins, Achampong, and Fenton.
 She qualified for the All-Around final, after finishing 14th in the qualifier round.
 During the team final Kinsella competed on all four apparatuses, helping Great Britain win the silver medal and achieve their highest placement at a World Championships.
-In the All-around final, Kinsella finished fourth, just beneath team mate Jessica Gadirova in bronze, the two highest finishes in history for a British female gymnast in a global (World or Olympic) all-around final..
+In the All-around final, Kinsella finished fourth, just beneath teammate Jessica Gadirova in bronze, the two highest finishes in history for a British female gymnast in a global (World or Olympic) all-around final..